uprighted-learners/unit-5-hello-express/readme.md

 ## Utilize request params

-- [ ] Create a new route with a request param of `:page`.
+- [ ] Create a new route with a request param of `/:page`.
 Utilize this to dynamically inform the user of which page they are on instead of hardcoding near-identical responses as you did previously.

 # Review